KatBoc/AutoComplete/README.md

 ```

 ## TODO
-- [ ] change default dictionary to loaded from file
+- [x] change default dictionary to loaded from file
-- [ ] functionality to add own path to words list in main
+- [x] functionality to add own path to words list in main
-- [ ] 'delete' function for deleting a tree from dictionary tree
+- [ ] 'delete' function for deleting a word from the dictionary tree
 - [ ] short the tree by concatenating suffixes